I Have Been To The Wall

 answered the call,

-his name now etched in granite
+his name is now etched in granite

 there on the Wall.